Emperor Xuan of Chen: Early reign

 For reasons unclear in history, Chen Xu left the throne empty for more than a month, but finally took the throne in spring 569 (as Emperor Xuan).
 He honored Grand Empress Dowager Zhang as empress dowager instead, while Emperor Wen's wife Empress Dowager Shen became known as Empress Wen.
 He created his wife Princess Liu empress and his heir apparent Chen Shubao crown emperor.
 Emperor Wen's sons continued to have honored positions as imperial princes and held key posts, but none had particularly high power.

 In fall 569, Emperor Xuan, suspicious that Ouyang He (歐陽紇) the governor of Guang Province (廣州, roughly modern Guangzhou, Guangdong) would rebel, summoned Ouyang back to Jiankang.
 Ouyang was himself suspicious of Emperor Xuan's intentions, and therefore refused the order and rebelled.
 Emperor Xuan sent the official Xu Jian (徐儉, Xu Ling's son) to try to persuade Ouyang to change his mind, but Ouyang would not relent.
-Emperor Xuan then sent the general Zhang Zhaoda (章昭達) to attack Ouyang.
+Emperor Xuan then sent the general Zhang Zhaoda to attack Ouyang.
 By spring 570, Zhang captured Ouyang and delivered him to Jiankang, where Ouyang was beheaded.
 Zhang, encouraged by the victory, then attacked Western Liang's capital Jiangling, but after some initial gains, nearly capturing Jiangling, he suffered defeats by the Northern Zhou general Lu Teng (陸騰) and withdrew.
 Despite this campaign, however, after this point on, Chen and Northern Zhou largely had peaceful relations, often exchanging embassies, forming a rough alliance against Northern Qi.

 In spring 573, Emperor Xuan resolved to attack Northern Qi—but when he discussed the matter with his officials and generals, they had split of opinion.
 Emperor Xuan, at the suggestion of Xu Ling, selected Wu Mingche, who alone among the generals was resolute as to his support for the campaign, as the commander of the forces, with Pei Ji (裴忌) and Huang Faqu (name not in Unicode) as Wu's deputies.
 Wu's forces made quick gains against Northern Qi, and by summer 573 had gained most of the territory between the Yangtze River and the Huai River.
 By fall 573, Wu put the important city Shouyang (壽陽, in modern Lu'an, Anhui) under siege, and he captured Shouyang in 573, capturing and killing the Northern Qi general in charge of defending the city, the former Liang general Wang Lin.
 The entire region between the Yangtze and Huai were now in Chen hands.
 Emperor Xuan was so pleased that he, in an elaborate ceremony, conferred a variety of honors on Wu.
 He also displayed Wang's head on the Jiankang city gate, although after a request by Zhu Yang (朱瑒), in which Zhu pointed out that Wang was faithful to Liang and should be honored, he returned Wang's head for a proper burial.
 In the following years, Chen continued to make minor gains against Northern Qi, but was not making major attacks.